PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

 We can demonstrate the PennyLane QAOA functionality with a basic application of QAOA: solving the `MaxCut <https://en.wikipedia.org/wiki/Maximum_cut>`__ problem.
-We begin by defining the set of wires on which QAOA is executed, as well as the graph on which we will perform MaxCut (with the node labels being the index of the wire to which they correspond):
+We begin by defining the set of wires on which QAOA is executed, as well as the graph on which we will perform MaxCut.
+The node labels of the graph are the index of the wire to which they
+correspond:

 .. code-block:: python3